Reisaan Health

 Movement

-As glucose comes down, the medicines that were right can start becoming too strong.
+As glucose comes down, medicines that were right can start becoming too strong.
+In India, Dr. Roshani adjusts medication directly as numbers change.

-In India, Dr. Roshani lowers doses directly as your numbers change - insulin, sulfonylureas, oral medications.
-For patients outside India, she gives you the clinical reasoning to bring to your local prescriber.
+For patients outside India, she gives the clinical reasoning to bring to a local prescriber.

-Bring your last lab report
+Have your last lab report ready

 In person or online